-- The Project must reflect the student's depth of practical theological insight in relation to ministry. - It must demonstrate the student's ability to identify a specific practical theological topic in ministry around the theme of healing and transformation of conflict - Students must utilize an effective research model, use appropriate resources, and evaluate the results.
+The Project must reflect the student's depth of practical theological insight in relation to ministry.

+- It must demonstrate the student's ability to identify a specific practical theological topic in ministry around the theme of healing and transformation of conflict - Students must utilize an effective research model, use appropriate resources, and evaluate the results.

-These Project parameters will be introduced in orientation at the beginning of the program.
-Students will be encouraged to identify a Project topic within the first year of coursework and engage in peer review conversation.
+These Project parameters will be introduced in the required course, Research Methods and Project Seminar in Practical Theology.
+Students will be encouraged to identify a Project topic within the first year of coursework and engage in peer review conversation during Orientation.
 Preparation for the Project will be addressed in all courses.
 Courses will prepare students to identify research problems and questions, understand theoretical perspectives, access the relevant literature, and identify connections to the practice of ministry.
 Students are expected to integrate coursework, clinical and ministerial training, and ministry experiences in the culminating Project.

-The curriculum includes two required courses that will help students learn research methods and design (Research Methods and Project Seminar).
-In the Project Seminar, students will develop a draft Project proposal through a peer-review process with supervision from the faculty.
-The final assignment of the Project Seminar is completion of a 15-page proposal that will include:
+The curriculum includes a required course that will help students learn research methods and design (Research Methods and Project Seminar).
+In this course students will develop a draft Project proposal through a peer-review process with supervision from the faculty.
+The final assignment of the Project Seminar is completion of a 24-page proposal that will include: